EESSI/docs/docs/governance/governance.md

 - The number of Members from the same country should be limited to 2;
 - The composition of the Steering Committee should reflect the EESSI community;

 Note that if Members change jobs, or move to another country, some of the above criteria that were taken into account during selection may no longer be satisfied.
-It is up to the Steering Committee to decide if this is problematic, and if so, try to restore balance by requesting someone to resign.
+It is up to the Steering Committee to decide if this is problematic, and if so, try to restore balance by requesting someone's resignation.

 All new Members will appoint an alternate that may represent them and vote on their behalf in case they are unavailable.
 If a Member resigns or is voted out from the Steering Committee, their alternate immediately loses any rights they had as an alternate.